-The team secured an exclusive with Elite Daily, a popular news source for Gen Y-ers, to preview the video.
+The team secured an exclusive with Elite Daily to preview the video.
 Lagavulin also added a video teaser to its Facebook page to trigger shares and conversation.
 Within hours of launch, the video went viral and became a trending topic on Facebook.
 Within one week, the video has two million YouTube views and the channel had a 400-percent increase in subscribers.

 Why it worked: Offerman is the perfect influencer for the Lagavulin.
 His character on Parks and Recreation was often shown drinking the whisky and extolling its virtues, so the pairing felt incredibly authentic to both him and the brand.
 The fact that he was just shows sitting next to a fire, drinking the scotch – no muss and no fuss – again felt authentic to Offerman (or at least his Ron Swanson character) who is all about showing, not telling.